 In homes, cockroaches can be found under furniture, below kitchen sinks, in dark areas, corner holes, crevices, and storage areas.
-These pests feed on leftovers, kitchen garbage or anything that is edible.
+These pests feed on leftovers, kitchen garbage, or anything that is edible.
 Cockroaches do not remain confined to one place in your home.
-At one point, they might be in drainage, and after sometime, you can find them busy in your kitchen feasting on the leftover pizza.
+At one point, they might be in drainage, and after some time, you can find them busy in your kitchen feasting on the leftover pizza.
 Due to this, they can spread a large number of diseases.
 Cockroaches do stay away from a fumigated home, but will return soon.
-Following are some natural cockroach control products:

 Pheromone Roach Traps

 A pheromone roach trap has two times more killing power than other control methods.
 Cockroaches release chemicals (pheromones) into the air before mating.
 Pheromones are also used by cockroaches to mark food and path locations.
 This device emits the same pheromone scent to attract cockroaches towards the trap.
 Once inside, cockroaches cannot escape the trap, and they can be discarded later.
 Such traps are safe for pets and children as no toxic materials are used.